 Engagement: Socialization and collaboration gets the right data and the most out of it.

 Automation & Solution Focused: Progressive EA teams in the financial sector are positioning themselves as data-driven catalysts of change, not just data carriers.

 Flexibility: Businesses need an agile and flexible tool for agile and flexible planning.

 Ruth Rostrup Ruth is an independent UX writer.
-Originally from England, she's spent the last several years building a name for herself in Oslo as a no-BS words nerd and advocate for delightful customer journeys.
+She's spent the last several years building a name for herself as a no-BS words nerd and advocate for delightful customer journeys.